Ernest Poole: Interpreter of the Bolshevik Revolution

 In 1917 The Saturday Evening Post dispatched Poole to Russia to report on the Russian Revolution, where he joined other sympathetic American commentators such as John "Jack" Reed and Louise Bryant.
 His journalism on the rapidly changing world in Russia was closely read by a curious public, and the articles subsequently provided the raw material for two works of non-fiction, "The Dark People": Russia's Crisis and The Village: Russian Impressions, both of which were published in book form by Macmillan in 1918.

 Later years

 After the war, Poole, Paul Kennaday, and Arthur Livingston initiated an agency, the Foreign Press Service, that negotiated for foreign authors with English-language publishers.

 After a six year hiatus with Macmillan, Poole published his memoirs, The Bridge: My Own Story, in 1940.
 He returned to writing books during the final decade of his life, publishing one work of non-fiction on famous figures in Chicago history and two lesser novels.

 Death and legacy

-Ernest Poole died of pneumonia in New York City on Tuesday, January 10, 1950, thirteen days away from his 70th birthday.
+Poole died of pneumonia in New York City on Tuesday, January 10, 1950, thirteen days away from his 70th birthday.